 Program in Dance (BFA)

-Approximately 10 BFA audition events are held each year from October through February.
+Several BFA audition events are held each year from October through February.
 Auditions and interviews are held on the CalArts campus and in select U.S. cities.
-The audition schedule is posted on our web site.
+Audition Schedule

 An audition is required of applicants to the BFA Program in Dance.
 The live audition will consist of contemporary dance and/or ballet technique.
 There is also a creative component to the audition.
 Individual solos are not required.
 Audition attire should consist of form fitting clothes, preferably tights and leotards for women, t-shirts and tights for men.
 There is no clothing color requirement for the audition.

-- Modern Center Floor: A phrase of movement that travels across the floor and incorporates jumps and/or turns.
+- Modern Center Floor: A phrase of movement that travels across the floor and incorporates jumps, turns and floor work.

 Please note that online audition submissions are accepted but live auditions are strongly recommended.